benzcraddock/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+While stateful components have state and the ability to keep track of changing data, functional components do not have state and are "stateless".
+Additionally, stateful components have the render method and constructor, while functional components do not.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+The componentWillMount function is used to implement server-side logic before actual rendering happens (making API call to server), and is called as soon as the render method is called for the very first time in the application.
+The componentWillUpdate function is similar to componentWillMount, except it is called every time a re-render is required (like when this.setState() is called).

 3. Define stateful logic.

+Stateful logic is for reuse purposes and helps to create more DRY code while making testing easy.
+Stateful logic highlights the importance of separation of concerns, such that each component, module, and function should be as small as possible while doing one thing.

 4. What are the three step of creating a successful test?
 What is done in each phase?

+Arrange -> Act -> Assert.
+Within the arrange phase, setup the react component that is being tested.
+Within the act phase, execute our behavior should there be one in the first place.
+Lastly, in the assert phase, we extract response elements and check if it is what we expect it to be, if necessary.